-- a.
-The Organisers shall set a Start, two or more Turn Points (7.5.1) to be achieved in order, and a Finish. - b.
+- b.
 The task is completed when the competitor makes a valid Start, achieves each Turn Point in the designated sequence, and makes a valid Finish.
 A Turn Point is achieved by entering that Turn Point's Observation Zone. - c.
 The Task Distance is the distance from the Start Point to the Finish Point via all assigned Turn Points, less the radius of the Start Ring (if used) and less the radius of the Finish Ring (if used). - d.
 The score given to each competitor (in accordance with Part 8) shall take into account the Marking Distance and the Marking Time defined as follows: